 - Final Tones

 One of the central differences between 33 vs 45 vinyl rpm is the respective sizes of these kinds of vinyl record speeds.

-Generally, a record that is played at 33 rpm is going to be larger than a record intended to be played at 45 rpm.
+Generally, a record played at 33 rpm will be larger than a record intended to be played at 45 rpm.
 A record played at 33 rpm will tend to be around 12 inches, in fact.
 This harkens back to the early days of vinyl technology when Columbia Records began selling these larger discs under the pretext that they could hold significantly more music than any other existing disc at the time, including a whole range of vinyl record types.

-This tradition continues to this day, where the dichotomy of 33 vs 45 vinyl comes to symbolize the parallel dichotomy between 12 inch records and 7 inch records.
-The 7 inch record comes at the task of holding sound from quite a different angle.
-Where 12 inch vinyl records are traditionally used to hold longer form releases like albums or EPs, the 7 inch has come to hold shorter releases, like shorter EPs and singles.
+This tradition continues to this day, where the dichotomy of 33 vs 45 vinyl comes to symbolize the parallel dichotomy between 12-inch records and 7-inch records.
+The 7 inch record comes with the task of holding sound from quite a different angle.
+Where 12 inch vinyl records are traditionally used to hold longer form releases like albums or EPs, the 7-inch has come to hold shorter releases, like shorter EPs and singles.